 One study found that people in wealthier countries tended to cry more than people in poorer countries.
 The researchers speculated that emotional expression may be considered culturally unacceptable in poorer countries.
 Perhaps crying is seen as an indulgence.

 Gender makes a difference.
 Females cry more often and more intensely than men; there’s undoubtedly a strong cultural element to that, but it may also be partly hormonal, with testosterone inhibiting crying.
-Females are more likely to cry in conflict situations, which may be culturally related to feelings of powerlessness and helplessness, which are the most likely of any kinds of emotions to precipitate crying.
+Females are more likely to cry in conflict situations, which may be culturally related to feelings of powerlessness and helplessness, which are the most likely kinds of emotions to precipitate crying.
 I’ve done this and I hate it.
 I’m not generally anti-cry, but in situations where you want to come across as strong, bursting into tears doesn’t exactly help with that.

 Personality also has an impact.
 People who have high levels of the personality trait neuroticism (a tendency to experience more negative emotions) tend to cry more than people with low levels of the trait.